Syllabus Edition

 Strengths

-Children do not develop synchronistically, achieving key milestones at exactly the same time, which means that the study lacks reliability as it is unlikely to show consistency across age groups and particularly across cultures
+Children do not develop synchronistically, achieving key milestones at the same time, which means that the theory lacks reliability, as it is unlikely to show consistency across age groups and particularly across cultures

 Worked Example

-Professor Connie Servation has conducted an experiment into whether pre-operational children could perform reverse operations using a modified Piagetian task.
-She set her probability level at 0.05 to analyse her results.
+Professor Connie Servation carried out an experiment to test whether pre-operational children could carry out reverse operations using a modified Piagetian task.
+She set the probability level at 0.05 to analyse her results.

-Explain why the 0.05 level was chosen by Professor Servation and what the term ‘significance’ means in relation to the 0.05 level of probability.
+Q. Explain why Professor Servation chose a 0.05 probability level and what ‘significance’ means in relation to this level.

-The 0.05 probability level means that there is less than or equal to 5% probability that the observed results of her study were due to chance factors rather than to her experimental manipulation of the IV [1 mark]
+It means there is less than 5% probability that the results occurred due to chance [1 mark]

 Unlock more, it's free!